-This was the brief for the RSA Student Awards, the challenge was to create and develop a solution that helps bring people together using food as a catalyst.
-We worked on this project in Semester 1 of final year as a two-week sprint.
-In class we were split into groups of four to brainstorm the key areas we could base our project on.
+This was the brief for the RSA Student Awards.
+The challenge was to create and develop a solution that helps bring people together using food as a catalyst.
+We worked on this project in Semester 1 as a two-week sprint.
+In class, we were split into groups of four to brainstorm the critical areas for our projects.
 Some of these included:

 Brunch & Brew is a volunteering organisation which will work with young people aged 16 - 19.
-We will offer to pair them off with an elderly person in the care home, so every volunteer has a partner.
-They’ll host afternoon tea and get to know one another over sandwiches and a cuppa.
-This makes the idea intergenerational as it's letting people from two very different age groups interact and converse with one another, when they may not have otherwise.
-It's also enabling them to further develop social skills and use their time for positive impact within the community.
-It definitely has a community impact, and it's meeting the RSA brief requirements as it's bringing people together over food and tea.
+We will offer to pair them off with an older person in the care home, so every volunteer has a partner.
+They will host an afternoon tea and get to know one another over sandwiches and a cuppa.
+The idea is intergenerational as it's letting people from two very different age groups interact and converse with one another.
+It's also enabling them to develop social skills further and use their time for positive impact within the community.
+It has a community impact, and it's meeting the RSA brief requirements as it's bringing people together over food and tea.

-Creating this low fidelity wireframe helped me get a better understanding of how to structure the website content.
-I want to ideally create a very minimal website but with enough icons, imagery and content to ensure it gives users all the information they need at an instant glance.
-I want it to be laid out very clearly so that each section of the website is easily discoverable and that there are no issues trying to find one particular section.
+I created low fidelity wireframes using paper.
+This helped me gain a better understanding of how to structure all of the website content.
+I wanted to create a minimal website but with enough icons, imagery and content to ensure it gives users all the information they need at a glance.
+So ideally, each section is easily discoverable.